filmanddarkroom/FADU_Timer/readme.md

 ## Latest

+09-Apr-2019: wip branch version 1.3.4.

+The app now scales well when used on a tablet.

+Memories now show their contents.
+Space was made for this by shoving the now largely obsolete f-stop calculation section on the Main tab to the right of the display and using the released space to show the values held in the Memories.

+I have updated the manual to include the changes since 1.3.0 and the instructions now include the Sonoff Basic Wi-Fi switch.
+I may make a reprogrammed version of this available on Tindie - TBA.

-24-Mar-2019: wip branch version 1.3.4.
-On the STRIPS tab I have added a "SINGLE" mode.
+March-2019:  On the STRIPS tab I have added a "SINGLE" mode.
 This mode may be used when you want to take your test strips from the same area of the negative each time.
 This is useful when you have a very important area, or if the rest of the negative does not have the full range of tones necessary to get good test strips.
 It is similar to the MANUAL mode, but each strip exposure is the full f-stop incemental exposure for that strip and not an incemental one based on the previous strip.
-This update makes the MAIN tab's F-stop Mode section completely obsolete, so that needs to go.
-All I need to do now is to decide what to do with all that new space :-).
+This update makes the MAIN tab's F-stop Mode section efectively obsolete, so that needs to go.